 Lujerio Cordero v Transamerica | Not Good for Primary or Secondary Market

-John Darer • Feb 24, 2023
+John Darer • February 24, 2023

-Blame Everybody but the Unregulated, Unlicensed Factoring Companies and the "Disinterested Judge(s)" who approved six ill-advised Structured Settlement Factoring Transactions
+Blame Everybody but the Unregulated, Unlicensed Factoring Companies and the "Disinterested Judge(s)" who approved six ill-advised Structured Settlement Factoring Transactions?

 CORDERO v TRANSAMERICA